ibm-cloud-architecture/refarch-analytics/docs/kafka/readme.md

 $ kubectl create -f kafka-service.yaml
 ```

-So now we can test with a tool like: kafkacat, that you can install with `brew install kafkacat`.
+So now we can test with a tool like: `kafkacat`, that you can install with `brew install kafkacat`.
 To consume message use a terminal window and listen to the `test-topic` with `kafkacat -C -b 192.168.1.89:30092 -t test-topic`.
 To produce text message use a command like:
 ```
  echo "I'm a super interesting message" | kafkacat -P -b 192.168.1.89:30092 -t test-topic
 ```